 The alleged victims outside his home all admitted that they never even saw JJ or a gun, yet JJ was charged with and convicted (by a jury with only six jurors) of a so-called "aggravated assault,” which in Florida is only a "threat" to do violence with a firearm, rather than any actual act of violence, and sentenced to 20 mandatory years in prison in Florida under Florida's notorious 10-20-Life law.

-But after years of relentlessly appealing his case working from the prison law libraries, JJ is finally free.
+But after years of relentless pursuit of vindication, working alone from the prison law libraries, JJ is finally free.
 He researched and wrote all of his motions and appeals himself, while also lobbying the Florida Legislature, successfully in part, to improve the self-defense laws in Florida.
 JJ also directly contributed to significant changes and improvements in Florida's standard self-defense jury instructions.
-He is now working on updating this Self Defense Florida website (which was put together by his sister Judi, bless her) to bring to all readers the dirty truth about the dark underbelly of the Florida criminal justice system, for anyone with an interest in self-defense with a gun issues.
+He is now working on updating this Self Defense Florida website (which was put together by his sister Judi, bless her) to bring to all readers the dirty truth about the dark underbelly of the Florida criminal justice system, for anyone with an interest in self-defense with a gun and Second Amendment issues.

 If this ordeal could happen to JJ, who at the time of the incident was a well-educated (B.A. and J.D.) law-abiding citizen who had had a Concealed Weapons Permit since 1987, it can happen to anyone in Florida.